ibm-cloud-docs/vpc/file_storage_vpc_create.md

 When you create a mount target, its transit encryption type must reflect the allowed transit encryption modes of the share.
 You can create multiple mount targets for the share if it's to be used by resources in different VPCs.
 You can create one mount target per VPC for the file share.

 Customers with special access to preview the new regional file share offering can use the **rfs** profile to create file shares with regional availability and adjustable bandwidth values.
+The `VPC` access mode is not supported for regional shares.
 {: preview}

 ## Creating a file share in the console